alexanderspevak/zela-demo/leader_locator/Readme.md

 }
 ```
 ### Feedback
-Script examples in Zela documentation were not precise.
+Script examples in Zela's documentation were not precise.
 Copy paste did not work, I had to fix the scripts though that could be difference between `zsh` and `bash`.
 I would suggest adding working `zsh` scripts.
 Unfortunately I do not have more to add as crypto area is new to me.
 Code in `RpcClient` was readable and I could find desired methods with ease.